azoth-lang/azoth.language.reference/src/ideas.md

 Some languages use the `?` as a prefix for optional types.
 While it looks a little strange, it resolves all ambiguity with all the other type prefixes.
 Also, `?T` can be read as "optional T".

-## Parameters

-### "`out`" Parameters

-The `ref` types function as reference parameters.
-Does it make sense to add an `out` keyword like C#?
-Or does the ability to return tuples make `out` not useful enough?
-They might be really useful with external functions.

 ## Generics